aquada/journal/content/post/2023-10-18-lack-of-confluence.md

     - DA
 categories:
     - loss
-slug: another-dumb-arse
 ---
 ### Target, Setup and Entry
-A clear bearish move and I tried to buy.
+Not really any confluence here.
+There was a small retrace and MTLB, but no confluence.
 ### Trade Management
 none
 ### Exit
 SL
 ### Mindset pre and post trade
-Mind clearly in cuckoo land again.
-I have no more details on this, but future trades need to be documented better on the mindset.
-2/5
+A case of thinking where the price will go, rather than watching PA for a AAA+ setup

 ### Details
-- Long/Short: Buy
+- Long/Short: short
 - Strategy: none
 - Conviction: 0
 - Mindset: 2
 - AAA+ [Y/N]: N
 - Win/Loss/BE: loss
 - MQL: [Full image here](https://www.mql5.com/en/charts/18331918/us30-cash-m1-ftmo-s-r)
-- R Gain: -0.99
+- R Gain: -0.90
 - %Risk: 0.01

 ### Pros and Cons